mantidproject/documents/Design/Fit functions in python.md

 ## Fitting

-Python function `Fit` should accept instances of `FitFunctionWrapper` as its `Function` argument. `Fit` does't modify the input function but the returned value has the output function with the fitted parameters.
+Python function `Fit` should accept instances of `FitFunctionWrapper` as its `Function` argument. `Fit` doesn't modify the input function but the returned value has the output function with the fitted parameters.
 The namedtuple returned by `Fit` must contain the fitted function:
 ```
   res = Fit(func, ws)
   output_func = res.Function